 Coma Berenices has two stars with known planets and contains eight Messier objects: M53 (NGC 5024), the Black Eye Galaxy (M64, NGC 4826), M85 (NGC 4382), M88 (NGC 4501), M91 (NGC 4548), M98 (NGC 4192), M99 (NGC 4254), and M100 (NGC 4321).
 The brightest star in the constellation is Beta Comae Berenices.
 There is one meteor shower associated with the constellation; the Coma Berenicids.

-Coma Berenices contains one formally named star.
-The star name approved by the International Astronomical Union (IAU) is Diadem (Alpha Comae Berenices A).
+Coma Berenices contains two formally named stars.
+The star names approved by the International Astronomical Union (IAU) are Diadem (Alpha Comae Berenices A) and Phyllon Kissinou (23 Comae Berenices A).

 Coma Berenices myth